Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers: Introduction

 To test its efficacy, we apply CHG across a diverse set of tasks—mathematical, commonsense, and syntactic reasoning—and across LLMs ranging from 1 to 8 billion parameters with varying training paradigms.
 We use CHG to analyze not only \emph{where} specific computations take place, but also \emph{how distributed} they are across attention heads, and how these patterns vary across different tasks and models.
 We also validate the causal scores produced by CHG by comparing them against targeted ablations as well as causal mediation analysis \cite{todd2023function, wang2022interpretability}, showing strong agreement between predicted and observed effects.
 Finally, we extend CHG to a contrastive setting to identify distinct sub-circuits that support instruction following versus in-context learning, suggesting that even semantically similar tasks can be underpinned by separable mechanisms.

-Our main contributions are fourfold: \begin{enumerate}[itemsep=0pt, topsep=0pt, leftmargin=*] \item We introduce causal head gating (CHG), a parametric, scalable method for identifying potentially distributed, task-relevant sub-circuits in transformer models without requiring prompt templates or labeled outputs, and extend it with contrastive CHG to isolate heads supporting specific sub-tasks. \item We propose a simple causal taxonomy of heads—facilitating, interfering, and irrelevant—that quantifies the effect of each on task performance using CHG-derived scores. \item We use CHG to show that models contain multiple low-overlap, task-sufficient sub-circuits, suggesting head roles are not fully modular but depend on interactions with other heads. \item We use CHG to show that instruction following and in-context learning rely on separable circuits at the head level, and that one can be selectively suppressed through CHG-guided head gating without disrupting the other. \end{enumerate}
+Our main contributions are fourfold: \begin{enumerate}[itemsep=0pt, topsep=0pt, leftmargin=*] \item We introduce causal head gating (CHG), a parametric, scalable method for identifying potentially distributed, task-relevant sub-circuits in transformer models without requiring prompt templates or labeled outputs, and extend it with contrastive CHG to isolate heads supporting specific sub-tasks. \item We propose a simple causal taxonomy of heads—facilitating, interfering, and irrelevant—that quantifies the effect of each on task performance using CHG-derived scores. \item We use CHG to show that models contain multiple task-sufficient sub-circuits with varying degrees of overlap, suggesting head roles are not fully modular but depend on interactions with other heads. \item We use CHG to show that instruction following and in-context learning rely on context-dependent separable circuits at the head level, where CHG-guided gating can selectively suppress one mode without substantially disrupting the other. \end{enumerate}